Providing Culturally Sensitive LGBTQ+ Diabetes Health Care

 Other ways that providers and clinicians can provide culturally sensitive diabetes care to the LGBTQ community is by making their offices and spaces more inclusive for LGBTQ folks.
 “The other thing a provider can do is put magazines that are tailored to the LGBT community in the waiting room or something that’s easily recognizable like the rainbow flag,” Garnero explains.

 Garnero says that people can provide culturally competent diabetes care by including sexual orientation and gender identification on intake forms.
 Inclusion of LGBTQ identity in electronic medical records can also decrease the burden on patients to disclose multiple times to providers and in multiple healthcare settings.
 “It’s our role as healthcare providers to demonstrate that our practices are inclusive of everyone,” says Garnero.

 When it comes to diabetes support materials, many of the materials assume heterosexuality.
 “Intake forms will say marital status.
 What about people who don’t want to go and get married because they’re worried about backlash,” Garnero questions.
 She adds that having options such as prefer not to answer can be more inclusive toward LGBTQ individuals and open up a dialogue between the patient and provider.

 “So allowing people to say things like, prefer not to answer, or just to open up the dialogue so the provider can say, oh, I see here that you checked you prefer not to answer.
 I just want to know that whatever your situation is, I’m here to help you.”

-As a Black gay man with Type 1 diabetes, Banks says that culturally sensitive care allows him to better manage his diabetes.
+As a Black gay man with type 1 diabetes, Banks says that culturally sensitive care allows him to better manage his diabetes.
 “Cultural differences should be considered.
 Developing a plan of action to care for people with various cultural backgrounds makes a huge difference,” Banks says.
-“And acknowledgement of these differences make a difference in health outcomes.”
+“And acknowledgment of these differences make a difference in health outcomes.”